Anti-Slavery Convention of American Women: Resolutions

-The very first resolution was to agree the convention's purpose, which was to interest women in the subject of anti-slavery, and establish a system of operations throughout every town and village in the free States, that would exert a powerful influence in the abolition of American slavery.
+The very first resolution was to agree the convention's purpose, which was to "interest women in the subject of anti-slavery, and establish a system of operations throughout every town and village in the free States, that would exert a powerful influence in the abolition of American slavery."

-During the convention, these women discussed a variety of issues and voted on numerous resolutions, not limited to the role of women within the anti-slavery movement.
+During the convention, these women discussed a variety of issues and voted on numerous resolutions, not limited to, the role of Christianity in slavery, the denunciation of northern participation and compliancy, and the role of women within the anti-slavery movement.
+An important resolution that was reached during this first convention was that women would use their Christian values and morality to fight for anti-slavery.
+It was framed as a duty to undertake as a Christian and women were encouraged to use their voice, money, and status to achieve the group's goals.
+Lydia Maria Child was one of the main proponents in arguing that slavery was anti-Christian, declaring that being against slavery was "the cause of God," and that it was "the duty of every human being to labor to preserve, and to restore all who are deprived of it; God's gift of freedom."
 For example, one resolution discussed whether evangelical and missionary associations should accept money from slave owners.
+Child proposed the condemnation of organizations supported by churches that received monetary donations from slaveholders.
+That proposal was accepted.

+Angelina Grimké proposed resolutions to hold the North accountable for their complicity with slavery.
+She condemned northerners for complying with the South in returning fugitive slaves.
+Sarah Grimké proposed that northerners who marry slaveholders should be condemned, as they were contributing to the institution of slavery.
+Lydia Maria Child also made a resolution, proposing that northern states repeal the law that slaveholders retained ownership of slaves while visiting free northern states.

 Women also debated whether attendees of the convention should be recorded with the designation of Miss or Mrs. Also discussed was the potential formation of general executive committee for the women's movement.
 This resolution failed, as some attendees believed that a female-headed committee would segregate men from their efforts and limit any potential merger with the male-dominated American Anti-Slavery Society.
-An important resolution that was reached during this first convention was that women would use their Christian values and morality to fight for anti-slavery.
-It was framed as a duty to undertake as a Christian and women were encouraged to use their voice, money, and status to achieve the group's goals.
 The final resolution passed at the convention was an agreement among the women that unity and cooperation was crucial to their efforts.
 Some of the topics that were scheduled to be brought up at the convention included: an appeal to the women of nominally free states, an address to free colored Americans, a letter to the women of Great Britain, a circular to female antislavery societies in the United States, a letter to juvenile antislavery societies in the United States, and a letter to congressman, John Quincy Adams.
 Committees of three were appointed to the topics in order to prepare them.
 Several were published by the convention.

 They published An Address to Free Colored Americans.